lkwg82/codechallenge/README.md

 returns​ ​ the​ ​ statistic​ ​ based​ ​ of​ ​ the​ ​ transactions​ ​ of​ ​ the​ ​ last​ ​ 60​ ​ seconds.

 # Limitation in Impl
 - I timeboxed the impl and therefore I expect there are some edge cases which not handled sufficiently
+- O(1) in terms of memory is reached except the peaks before garbage collection for intermediate objects (inherent problem)

 # design decisions